Manage backups of your public records

 - how long backups are kept

-- whether your IT team knows how to extract individual records from the backup.
+- whether your IT team knows how to extract individual public records from the backup.

 It may be necessary to have multiple backups in multiple locations.
-While this can make it difficult to destroy data, it may be necessary if a location or backup fails.
+While this can make it difficult to dispose of data, it may be necessary if a location or backup fails.

-Backups can be destroyed after business action completed under the General Retention and Disposal Schedule.
-You and your agency's IT team will need to decide when that is.
+Backups can be disposed of after business action completed under the General Retention and Disposal Schedule.
+You and your public authority's IT team will need to decide when that is.

 Backups are not recordkeeping systems and should only be used for business continuity and disaster preparedness purposes.
 This is because they:

-- are usually unable to ensure records remain accessible, usable and preserved for the entire time you need to keep the records
+- are usually unable to ensure public records remain accessible, usable and managed for the entire time you need to keep the public records

-- don't usually keep or maintain any of the metadata associated with the records
+- don't usually keep or maintain any of the metadata associated with the public records

 - use proprietary storage software meaning you need to pay to maintain access to your backups